 Here at Xynics we take the protection of information we hold about our clients (including our client's clients), suppliers, employees and other personal data very seriously.

 We like to avoid long words, legal clauses and technical jargon to make it simple for visitors to make informed decisions about how we store and use their personal data.
-This policy together with our Terms and Conditions, sets out the bases upon which we collect personal data from you or about you, and how that data will be used.

 We will never share any personal data with a third-party except for during the course of conducting normal business, which may include the use of external suppliers whom we have verified meet our own strict privacy & data protection policies.